Harvard Extension Courses in Social Sciences

 Jason Bryan Silverstein PhD, Lecturer on Global Health and Social Medicine and Co-Director, Master of Science in Media, Medicine, and Health Program, Harvard Medical School

 "How does one go about dying?" the poet Franz Wright asked.
 "The world is filled with people / Who have never died."
 For a matter so inevitable, which the best minds of every generation have tackled, a good death seems increasingly out of reach.
 As modern medicine racks up victories to ensure healthier and longer lives, a quieter, darker parallel story is emerging in even our finest hospitals: people die anxious and in pain, pursuing long-shot treatments instead of comfort.
-Why is dying so difficult, and how can we make death a better experience for others, and ultimately ourselves?
-This course is split into three units.
-In the first, we focus on cancer, with a close reading of Paul Kalanithi's When Breath Becomes Air.
-In this unit, we explore notions of identity, hope, and what counts as a good outcome, especially when it is at odds with the healthcare team.
-In the second, we reflect on mortality, including the badness of death and how death should change the way we live, reading Atul Gawande's Being Mortal and Shelly Kagan's Death.
-In the final unit, we examine death and dying through case studies, including sudden death, physician aid-in-dying, suicide, and the scientific quest to evade death altogether.
+Why is dying so difficult and how can we make death a better experience for others, and ultimately ourselves?
+This course examines notions of identity, hope, and what counts as a good outcome through a close reading of Paul Kalanithi's dying memoir When Breath Becomes Air and Atul Gawande's Being Mortal.
+It then turns to how we make sense of suffering, anticipate and practice grief, and care for the memories of the dead through a reading of Michelle Zauner's Crying in H-Mart and Emily Rapp's The Still Point of the Turning World.
+Finally, we consider philosophical reflections on mortality, including if death is bad, how death should change the way we live, and why we ought to strive to live and die with gratitude.

 SSCI E-122 Section 1 (25126)